 This degree program is ideal for mid-career professionals who have worked in an occupation and are interested in pursuing a teaching career.
 It blends academic coursework, career education courses and additional teaching opportunities in your specialty area.

-Technology Transfer program (B.S.)
+Technology Management - transfer program (B.S.)

 Aviation Safety (M.S.)